 Boys ‘Round Here by Blake Shelton

-One of the things I like about this country song for beginners is that there are only two chords but there are two different ways to play them in different parts of the songs.
-Both the A and D can be played as either the simple cowboy chord fashion, or (as with the video above) you can switch it up and take a shot at power chords, or barre chords.
+One of the things we like about this country song for beginners is that there are only two chords, making it incredibly simple.
+But, should you be in the mood to spice things up, there are a few different ways to play them in different parts of the songs.
+Both the A and D can be played as either simple cowboy chords, or (as with the video above) you can switch it up and take a shot at power chords, or even barre chords.

 Released in 2013, Boys Round Here was an immediate hit in the country world, and it’s easy to see why.
 Shelton has always been a witty liricist, and this number is no exception.

-In addition to having two simple chords, the strumming pattern is super easy for beginners – you can see why we put this right at the start of our list!
+In addition to having two simple chords, the strumming pattern is super easy for beginners.

 - Chords: A, D